shish/gqla/README.md

 - `extends`: By default, an exposed field on an exposed object will be added as a field of that object.
-But to add a new root query you need to extend `Query`, or you can also extend your other objects (eg, a "likes" plugin could add a "number_of_likes" field onto your "BlogPost" object)
+But to add a new root query you need to extend `Query`, or you can also extend your other objects (eg, a "likes" plugin could add a `number_of_likes` field onto your `BlogPost` object)
-- `description`: Add a description to your GraphQL schema for anybody who wants to develop clients apps
+- `description`: Add a description to your GraphQL schema for anybody who wants to develop client apps
 - `deprecationReason`: Mark this field as deprecated